-Classroom based resources which will shared between 1 classes such as sports, art, music, DT and science equipment ı should be cleaned meticulously at the end of each session. ı Teachers (or technicians where available) will be provided ı with disposable gloves and disinfectant wipes to clean ı resources which will be used within 48 hours (72 hours for ı plastics).
-If equipment is not to be used within these ı timeframes there is no need to disinfect them. ı Students will be told to limit the amount of equipment they ı bring into school each day to essentials such as drinks and I snacks, hats, coats, books and stationery.
-Bags are allowed.
-I Students will not be changing for PE sessions but will be I asked to come to school in kit.
-PE sessions have been ı scheduled to incorporate this requirement. ı seriedated to incorporate this requirement. ı I Marking work ı ı - 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 ı Teachers should minimise the work that is collected in by continuing ı to encourage students to submit work electronically via MyMaths I and Show My Homework. ı I Students and teachers can take books and completed work home.
-I I I Teachers can collect in books or other work to mark.
-Teachers should I avoid touching their face during or after marking work and should I clean their hands thoroughly or use hand sanitiser after marking work and before eating or drinking.
-I Teachers may wish to consider quarantining books or other work for I a period of 48 hours after collecting in and before marking.
-In this I a period of 40 hours after confecting in and before marking.
+Marking work Teachers should minimise the work that is collected in by continuing to encourage students to submit work electronically via MyMaths and Show My Homework.
+Students and teachers can take books and completed work home.
+Teachers can collect in books or other work to mark.
+Teachers should avoid touching their face during or after marking work and should clean their hands thoroughly or use hand sanitiser after marking work and before eating or drinking.
+Teachers may wish to consider quarantining books or other work for a period of 48 hours after collecting in and before marking.
 In this case the protocol in the statement above does not need to be followed.
-School visits No educational visits are to be undertaken.
-This will be kept under review Outdoor spaces in the community can be used to support delivery of the curriculum.
-A risk assessment will be required at the planning stage for such use.
+Extra-curricular activity From 17 May, in line with the commencement of Step 3 of the roadmap, where wraparound and other extra-curricular activities for children are taking place indoors, they will be able to take place in groups of any number.
+However, it remain important to continue to minimise mixing between children, where possible.
+This can be achieved by continuing to keep children in consistent groups every time they attend the setting.
+Smaller groups should be considered when it is not possible to do this.

+When considering appropriate group sizes it will be important to take into account factors such as the recommended occupancy levels of the premises you are operating from and levels of ventilation.
 7. Where necessary, wear appropriate PPE See page 11 Response to any infection 8.
-Engage with the NHS Test and Trace process Staff and parents/carers will be told that they must be ready and willing to: • book a test if they are displaying symptoms.
+Engage with the NHS Test and Trace process Staff and parents/carers will be told that they must be ready and willing to: book a test if they are displaying symptoms.
 Staff and pupils must not come into the school if they have symptoms, and must be sent home to self-isolate if they develop them in school.
-All children can be tested, including children under 5, but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID 10) with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test & Trace self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or someone who tests positive for coronavirus (COVID-19) 25, Anyone who displays symptoms of coronavirus can and should get a test.
+All children can be tested, including children under 5, but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test &amp; Trace self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or someone who tests positive for coronavirus (COVID-19)

+Anyone who displays symptoms of coronavirus can and should get a test.
 Tests can be booked online through the NHS testing and tracing for coronavirus website, or ordered by telephone via NHS 119 for those without access to the internet.
 Essential workers, which include anyone involved in education or childcare, have priority access to testing.

-If colleagues are finding it difficult to book a test the school will use the DHSC employer referral portal to identify colleagues for priority bookings 200 Staff should attend the walk-through coronavirus testing station detailed below if closest to their location at the time symptoms appear.
-Staff must arrange a test immediately. appear.
-Stair must arrange a test infinediately.
-Redbridge has opened three permanent walk-through coronavirus testing facility in the borough to give local people quick and easy access to testing if they have any COVID-19 symptoms You can book a test through nhs.uk/coronavirus or by calling 119.
+If colleagues are finding it difficult to book a test the school will use the DHSC employer referral portal to identify colleagues for priority bookings

+Staff should attend the walk-through coronavirus testing station detailed below if closest to their location at the time symptoms appear.
+Staff must arrange a test immediately.

+Redbridge has opened three permanent walk-through coronavirus testing facility in the borough to give local people quick and easy access to testing if they have any COVID-19 symptoms
-Document ref. no:

-Risk Assessment Form
+You can book a test through nhs.uk/coronavirus or by calling 119.

-Mildmay Road Car Park Please visit the Mildmay testing centre page for full information on getting tested.
+Mildmay Road Car Park

+Please visit the $\underline{\text{Mildmay testing centre page}}$ for full information on getting tested.